Top

 Defending You Against Drug Possession Penalties in Montgomery & Harris Counties

 Drug possession charges are serious issues that can lead to severe consequences upon conviction.
 Being found guilty of this offense can result in jail time, fines, and a criminal record, making it difficult for you to find employment or housing in the future.
-If you’ve been charged with drug possession, it’s imperative that you seek experienced legal representation right away from a respected drug possession attorney in The Woodlands.
+If you have been charged with drug possession, it is imperative that you seek experienced legal representation right away from a respected drug possession attorney in The Woodlands.

 At Ronnie Yeates Law, our drug possession lawyers in The Woodlands understand the gravity of the situation you are in and are prepared to fight for you.
 Our team is committed to protecting your rights and your future.
 We will work diligently to build a strong and effective defense strategy to challenge the charges you are facing.